MillerPr/ochre_web_template/scripts/README.md

   </button>
 </div>
 ```
-The button launches a .js script called exportTableToCSV() that is embedded in the HTML page by the XSLT.
+The button launches a function called exportTableToCSV() that is loaded by the script ochreSet.js.
 The function in this script takes one argument, the filename.
 The function queries for the headings and rows, capturing the node list in the variables defined in the first section.

 For example, the headings variable queries the DOM for nodes contained in the thead > tr context.
 It finds a nodelist of "th" elements, i.e. the column labels.
 The script assumes that the length of the headings list is 1, i.e. one row of heading labels.
 Within the headings nodelist, we query for all "th" elements and assign them to the cols variable.
 The cols variable will have a length that matches the number of column headings.
 We iterate over the cols variable and grab the innerText value of each node, pushing each value to the row list.
 Then we push each row value to the final csv variable, separating with a tab.